The University of Florida has a dedicated team to treat epilepsy.

 In the Department of Neurosurgery, treatment for people with epilepsy is provided by:

-- Dr. Jason Blatt and Dr. Lance Governale, Pediatric Patients
+- Dr. Jason Blatt, and Pediatric and Adolescent Patients

 Epilepsy is one of the most common neurological disorders.
 Approximately 2.5 million people in the U.S. alone suffer from epilepsy.
 Epilepsy is really many diseases but they all have in common the repetitive occurrence of epileptic seizures.
 A seizure is a period of abnormal activity where a group of brain cells (neurons) fire more frequently than usual and in unison.
 This can occur in a small region of the brain (partial seizures) or throughout both of the brain’s hemispheres (generalized seizures).
 They are often accompanied by loss of consciousness and abnormal behavior (such as jerking of an arm).
 They usually start and stop abruptly and may be followed by a period of altered awareness or weakness (the post-ictal period).
 Epilepsy can strike at any age, but it is especially common in children and the elderly.